Ersal Commercial Center

-The Ersal Commercial Center, also known as the Al-Ersal real-estate project, is a $400 million commercial development under construction in Ramallah, Palestine.
+The Ersal Commercial Center, also known as the Al-Ersal real-estate project, is a central business district under construction in Ramallah, Palestine.
+It is one of the largest $400 million commercial development under construction in Ramallah, Palestine.
 The project is co-sponsored by the Palestine Investment Fund (PIF) and The Land Holding, a Saudi real estate company, which have created a new development company called Arduna to construct the Ersal Center.
 Ground was broken in October 2008 on the projected 4-year development project.